-What Does A Barista Do?
+What Does a Barista Do?

 A barista otherwise known as a bartender is that friendly worker usually behind the counter at any coffee shop; they make and deliver coffees to whomever cares and orders.

-A barista’s job description entails using a coffee machine to produce espresso coffees and making them into cappuccinos, lattes, and macchiatos.
+The barista job description entails using a coffee machine to produce espresso coffees and making them into cappuccinos, lattes, and macchiatos.

 He/she will also be required to serve snacks and light meals.

 To be effective at this work, customer service skills would be an important skill that one would need to develop.

 It usually involves working on shift patterns, and most of the times working on some weekends and holidays.

 When you walk into any coffee service establishment, baristas are usually the first people you will come across.

 They’ll walk towards you to know your coffee choice and go ahead to prepare according to your specification.

 They are also responsible for providing you with a description of available menu items and suggesting possible products that might appeal to you.